random689/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the copy operation works for a copyStudent command.
 The `copyTeacher` command works similarly, so we will only discuss students here.
 If the user specifies another field to be copied, such as `phone` or `email`, the command also works similarly, so we will not discuss them here.

-(Isn't this diagram too complicated)
+(Comment: Isn't this diagram too complicated)

 ![CopySequenceDiagram](images/CopySequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source:
-:information_source: **Note:** The lifeline for `CopyCommand` and should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `CopyCommand` and should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 **Design considerations:**

 **Aspect: How copy executes:**

-(Probably need to be more specific about this, and justify why alternative 1 is better)
+(Comment: Probably need to be more specific about this, and justify why alternative 1 is better)
 * **Alternative 1 (current choice):** CopyCommand handles the copying
     * Pros: Easy to implement.
     * Cons: May violate some coding principles